Bialynicki-Birula theory, Morse-Bott theory, and resolution of singularities for analytic spaces: Bia ynicki--Birula decompositions for complex analytic spaces and resolution of singularities

-\begin{mainthm}[Bia{\l}ynicki--Birula decomposition for the strict transform of a $\CC^*$-invariant, invariant complex analytic subspace of a complex manifold with a $\CC^*$ action] Let $X$ be a finite-dimensional complex manifold and $(Y,\sO_Y)$ be a closed, complex analytic subspace.
-If $\Phi:\CC^* \to \Aut(X)$ is a homomorphism from the group $\CC^*$ onto a subgroup of the group $\Aut(X)$ of biholomorphic automorphisms of $X$ such that the corresponding action $\CC^*\times X\to X$ is holomorphic and leaves $Y$ invariant, then there is a $\CC^*$-equivariant resolution morphism $\Pi:X' \to X$ in the sense of Theorem \ref{thm:Embedded_resolution_of_singularities_analytic_space} (see also Theorem \ref{thm:Embedded_resolution_of_singularities_algebraic_scheme}) with exceptional divisor $E' \subset X'$ and strict transform $Y' \subset X'$, so that the following hold: \begin{enumerate} \item $X'$ is a complex manifold with dimension equal to that of $X$ and $Y'$ is an embedded complex submanifold of $X'$ with dimension equal to that of the top stratum of smooth points $Y_\sm \subset Y$. \item The homomorphism $\Phi:\CC^* \to \Aut(X)$ lifts uniquely to a homomorphism $\Pi(\Phi):\CC^* \to \Aut(X')$ such that the resolution morphism $\Pi:X'\to X$ is $\CC^*$-equivariant, the corresponding action $\CC^*\times X'\to X'$ is holomorphic, and $Y'$ is $\CC^*$-invariant. \end{enumerate} If in addition the subset $X^0 \subset X$ of fixed points of the $\CC^*$ action on $X$ is non-empty, then the following hold: \begin{enumerate} \item The subset $X^{\prime,0} \subset X'$ of fixed points of the $\CC^*$ action on $X'$ is non-empty. \end{enumerate} If in addition $X$ admits a plus (respectively, minus or mixed) Bia{\l}ynicki--Birula decomposition in the sense of Definition \ref{maindefn:BB_decomposition_complex_manifold}, then the following hold: \begin{enumerate} \item The strict transform $X'$ inherits a plus (respectively, minus or mixed) Bia{\l}ynicki--Birula decomposition in the sense of Definition \ref{maindefn:BB_decomposition_complex_manifold}. \item The complex dimensions of a component $X_\alpha^{\prime,0}$ of the fixed-point subset $X^{\prime,0}$ and the fibers $X_{\alpha,p'}^{\prime,\pm}$ of the natural projections $\Pi_\alpha^\pm:X_\alpha^{\prime,\pm} \to X_\alpha^{\prime,0}$ over points $p' \in X_\alpha^{\prime,0}$ with $\Pi(p') = p \in X^0$ are given by
+\begin{mainthm}[Bia{\l}ynicki--Birula decomposition for the strict transform of a $\CC^*$-invariant, complex analytic subspace of a complex manifold with a $\CC^*$ action] Let $X$ be a finite-dimensional complex manifold and $(Y,\sO_Y)$ be a closed, complex analytic subspace.
+If $\Phi:\CC^* \to \Aut(X)$ is a homomorphism from the group $\CC^*$ onto a subgroup of the group $\Aut(X)$ of biholomorphic automorphisms of $X$ such that the corresponding action $\CC^*\times X\to X$ is holomorphic and leaves $Y$ invariant, then there is a $\CC^*$-equivariant resolution morphism $\Pi:X' \to X$ in the sense of the forthcoming Theorem \ref{thm:Embedded_resolution_of_singularities_analytic_space} (see also Theorem \ref{thm:Embedded_resolution_of_singularities_algebraic_scheme}) with exceptional divisor $E' \subset X'$ and strict transform $Y' \subset X'$, so that the following hold: \begin{enumerate} \item $X'$ is a complex manifold with dimension equal to that of $X$ and $Y'$ is an embedded complex submanifold of $X'$ with dimension equal to that of the top stratum of smooth points $Y_\sm \subset Y$. \item The homomorphism $\Phi:\CC^* \to \Aut(X)$ lifts uniquely to a homomorphism $\Pi(\Phi):\CC^* \to \Aut(X')$ such that the resolution morphism $\Pi:X'\to X$ is $\CC^*$-equivariant, the following diagram commutes (for $\pi_{\Aut}$ defined by repeated application of the forthcoming Proposition \ref{prop:Functorial_property_blowup_complex_manifold}), the corresponding action $\CC^*\times X'\to X'$ is holomorphic, and $Y'$ is $\CC^*$-invariant: \end{enumerate}